Matt Harvey reportedly out late partying the night before his suspension

 [Join a Yahoo Daily Fantasy Baseball contest now]

-Page Six is reporting that Matt Harvey was out late parting on Friday, the night before his illness (which both Heyman and Page Six call a migraine).
+Page Six is reporting that Matt Harvey was out late partying on Friday, the night before his illness (which both Heyman and Page Six call a migraine).
 How late is late?
-Try 4am, which is technically Saturday morning.
+Try 4 a.m., which is technically Saturday morning.
 Here’s what Page Six had to say.

 The “Dark Knight” was celebrating a late Cinco de Mayo at 1Oak until 4 a.m.
 Saturday — just hours before he failed to show up for a game at Citi Field, reportedly because of a “migraine,” sources said.